vasile007/confessionverse-backend/README.md

   --restart unless-stopped \
   confessionverse-backend

+Container is configured with:

+Automatic restart on failure

-Container restarts automatically after server reboot.
+Automatic restart after server reboot

+Environment-based secret injection

 🔐 Environment Variables

-Production secrets are stored in a .env file on the server.
+Production secrets are stored only in a server-side .env file.

 Example .env.example: